sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 userspace (MSR<sub>PR</sub> was 1) we consider ourselves to be in 'process context'.
 This is, in some sense, the default state in the kernel.
-We are able to sleep (i.e., invoke the scheduler and swap ourselves out), take locks, and generally do anything you might like to do in kernel mode.
+We are able to sleep (i.e., invoke the scheduler and swap ourselves out), take locks, and generally do anything you might like to do in the kernel.
 This is in contrast to 'atomic context', where certain parts of the kernel expect to be executed without interruption or sleeping.